 Students are actively encouraged to be involved in decision making by attending all reviews and to be involved with negotiating and evaluating their targets.

-All students are encouraged to complete student surveys.
+All students are encouraged to complete student surveys so that their voice is heard.

 Student views are recorded as part of the review process and their views are valued and listened to.

 4.4 EXTERNAL SUPPORT